-30 days are the period allowed to stay in the Philippines without a visa and, in addition, we consider it a great amount of time for a fairly relaxed trip.
-Remember that, as we explain in How to plan a trip to the Philippines, roughly every time you move to a new destination within the country you lose a day to transfers.
-If you have a full month for a Philippines trip, you’ll greatly reduce that feeling of spending the whole day on a bus, a plane, a boat, a tricycle
+Most travelers can stay in the Philippines for up to 30 days without a visa, and we also think it’s a great length of time for a fairly relaxed trip.
+Remember that, as we explain in How to plan a trip to the Philippines, almost every time you move on to a new destination in the country, you lose the best part of a day to travel.
+If you have a full month for your trip to the Philippines, you’ll be much less likely to feel as though you’re spending your entire trip on buses, planes, boats and tricycles…

 18-day trip around the Philippines

-Features of this 30‑day Philippines itinerary
+Key features of this 30-day Philippines itinerary

 Philippines itinerary: 1 month